 In this brief guide, we will look more closely at precisely what a transport management system is, as well as listing some of the main features and benefits of a well-implemented TMS for procurement, warehousing and shipping companies of all sizes.

 Ultimately, the aim of a good TMS is to filter out and automate a great deal of the time-consuming busywork that has traditionally been a mainstay of the shipping and handling business.

-Working with data pulled in through other supply chain and logistics modules – for example a WMS – the transportation management system will automatically handle planning and execution for numerous tasks in the overall freight movement workflow.
+Logistics software development makes it possible to work with working with data pulled in through other supply chain modules.
 Depending on the program’s feature set and the specific needs of the company in question, this might typically include such fundamental aspects:

 Like most powerful pieces of business software, a TMS will often cut down dramatically on the need for continual enquiry emails or phone calls between in-house departments and external contractors.
 It smooths out many potential areas of bottlenecking or delays, and provides immediate monitoring, logging and feedback data for greatly improved performance metrics reporting.

 Well-implemented TMS solutions mean that orders are shipped faster and more efficiently, resulting in lower overheads and an improved relationship with clients at both ends of the supply chain.
 Although TMS software has been around for some time, the complexity and cost of a fully bespoke, locally installed package once meant that they were chiefly used only by larger corporations with huge annual investment in shipping and delivery processes.